Friday, 15 November 2024

 Cataplana, Vimar, Carvoeiro 2011

-The cataplana in the picture was expertly cooked, but among the fish is a slab of Scottish farmed salmon, and in front are New Zealand green-lipped mussels.
+The cataplana in the picture was expertly cooked, but I doubt the slab of salmon among the fish is local, and nor are the New Zealand green-lipped mussels at the front.
 Local produce is excellent and promoting it is even more important now than it was in 2011.

-Another dish traditionally cooked in a cataplana is pork and clams, and in 2022 I enjoyed them in an individual cataplana at the Casa Algarvia in Carvoeiro.
+Another dish traditionally cooked in a cataplana is pork and clams, and in 2022 I enjoyed this in an individual cataplana at the Casa Algarvia in Carvoeiro.
 This apparently strange combination was made in the Algarve, but undoubtedly designed in heaven.

 Pork and clams in a cataplana, Casa Algarvia, Carvoeiro.
 2022